flutter/samples/add_to_app/README.md

 them.

-With the exception of `android_using_prebuilt_module`, the Android apps are ready to run once you've completed the `flutter packages get` commands listed above.
+With the exception of `android_using_prebuilt_module`, the Android apps are ready to run once you've completed the `flutter pub get` commands listed above.
 Two of the iOS apps (`ios_fullscreen` and `ios_using_plugin`) use Cocoapods, though, so you need to run this command within their project directories to install their dependencies: